lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md

 ### To make an offer/a suggestion or to suggest to meet/to do an activity together (*at foreslå*)
 You will mosty use modal verbes + infinitive:

 > *Vi skal i biografen - hvad tror du, vi skal se.*

 Mind, this sentence means, that you have already booked the tickets and want to surprise your friend.

 > *Hvad synes du, vi skal se?*

 This sentence means, that you have not booked the tickets to the cinema yet, and is awaiting for your friend’s suggestion or any ideas for a movie.

 > *Hvad synes du om at mødes i weekenden?* = What to you think about meeting?

 You suggest to meet.

+Other ways to response to a suggestion:

 > *Jeg synes også, det er en god ide at mødes i weekenden.*